Phchawis/Wedapp-LAB/DESIGN.md

 - **Do** set all system-generated data (document numbers, revisions, dates, counts) in IBM Plex Mono so it reads as machine data.
 - **Do** rest surfaces on the soft resting-card shadow and lift only on intent (hover/focus/open).
 - **Do** keep the same control vocabulary on every screen — one button shape, one input style, one badge — and design responsively for lab tablets (collapse the sidebar, let tables scroll).
+- **Do** split long Thai titles like 'ห้องปฏิบัติการเทคนิคการแพทย์' using `<br />` to ensure predictable syllable-breaking in narrow sidebars.
+- **Do** revoke temporary attachment Object URLs on close or unmount to avoid memory leaks.

 ### Don't:
 - **Don't** make it look like an old government web system — no dated dense tables without hierarchy, no raw system fonts, no muddy color.
 - **Don't** let it feel toy-like or unserious; this is an official document register, not a playful app.
 - **Don't** cram every field into one view without hierarchy — clutter erodes trust and findability.
 - **Don't** import marketing-SaaS tropes: no loud gradients as decoration, no big hero-metric cards, no ad-like exuberance.
-- **Don't** use gradient text, decorative glassmorphism, or `border-left`/`border-right` colored side-stripes on cards, alerts, or list items.
+- **Don't** use gradient text on content fields, decorative glassmorphism, or `border-left`/`border-right` colored side-stripes on cards, alerts, or list items.
 - **Don't** reuse status tints (green/amber/violet/red) for non-status decoration, and don't swap a button's color on hover — darken with brightness instead.
 - **Don't** use fluid `clamp()` heading sizes or nest cards inside cards.
+- **Don't** load PDF files by forcing an external tab redirect when inline streaming within a Card-iframe is possible.